amy-tabb/calico/README.md

 - `opencv_aruco`
 - `opencv_calib3d`

 [OpenMP](https://www.openmp.org/) OpenMP is used to parallelize some sections of the individual camera calibration section.
-On Ubuntu, to install the library, run `sudo apt-get install libgomp1` at a terminal.
-Note that the use of OpenMP is optional, and only speeds up some image loading operations.
-Instructions to compile and link without OpenMP are given in the [Building](#building) section.
-Evidently, OpenMP support on MacOS is ... difficult to accomplish.
+On Ubuntu, to install the library, run `sudo apt-get install libgomp1` at a terminal.   **Now OpenMP is required.**  Evidently, OpenMP support on MacOS is ... difficult to accomplish.
+If you have notes on getting this to work on MacOs, let me know so that I can add them to this document.
+If you cannot get OpenMP working and you have a Mac (or Windows), I suggest using the Docker container to run calico.

 [tex-live](https://tug.org/texlive/) If you enable the `--verbose` option for CALICO, some of the output will be written to latex files, and then .pdfs will be generated.
 To get this all to work, the `pdflatex` needs to be available.
 On Ubuntu again, run `sudo apt-get install texlive-latex-base` to get started.

 [exiftool](https://owl.phy.queensu.ca/~phil/exiftool/) This is only needed for the `--rotate` case, which is specific to our laboratory.
 I doubt that other users will need it, but if you are running the `rot1` and `rot2` datasets, you will need this.
-On Ubunutu, install with `sudo apt-get install exiftool`.
+On Ubuntu, install with `sudo apt-get install exiftool`.

 This code has been tested on Ubuntu 16.04 and Ubuntu 18.04.
 You are welcome to convert it to Windows, but I have not.
 While OpenCV is available from distribution repositories, my long experience with it is has always been to build from the source to get the best results.